ejangi/ziplock/scripts/README.md

 # ZipLock Scripts

 This directory contains utility scripts for ZipLock development and maintenance, organized into functional subdirectories.
+These scripts support the unified FFI architecture (no separate backend daemon).

 ## Directory Structure